macaroni-os/macaroni-site/site/content/docs/getting-started.md

 So, before bootstrapping your USB drive just check and disable EFI security check.

-Hereinafter is an example of how setup the right options:
+Hereinafter is an example of how to setup the right options:

 <div style="width:60%;display:block;margin-left:auto; margin-right: auto;">